San Diego Itinerary Ideas from 1 to 3 Days (+ Maps & Tips)

 Day 1

 Start the day by visiting the San Diego Zoo first thing in the morning.
-Make sure to book skip-the-line tickets in order to make the most of your time.
+To make the most of your time, book skip-the-line tickets in advance.
 Alternatively, visit the museums of Balboa Park.
 You could spend the whole day at the San Diego zoo alone, but since your time is limited, I’d allocate 3-4 hours to it.

 In the afternoon, relax on Coronado Beach, tour the Hotel Del Coronado, rent a bike or a golf cart to explore the island, and stroll among the shops on Orange Avenue.
 Wind down by watching a beautiful sunset here.

 Practical Information: The San Diego Coronado Ferry runs every hour on the hour from 9 AM to 9 PM (9 AM to 10 PM, Friday and Saturday) between Broadway Pier and Coronado.
-It costs just $5 one-way.
 This is a popular means of transportation to and from the island.

 TIP: I realize that this itinerary is rather busy for one day.
 It’s really meant for those who want to maximize their short time in San Diego area to the fullest.
 So – depending on your interests – you could potentially skip the zoo or go there the next day, instead of visiting SeaWorld.